History

 YMCA Cigarette Dog delivery service during WW1.

-to the soldiers.
-He was wounded twice and spent most of WW1
+Mutt was wounded twice and spent most of WW1

 boosting moral of the 11th Engineers,